 - Create new policies to manage the use of the company gas card or fuel reimbursement policy.

-- Re-evaluate how you manage the personal use and the chargeback policy.
+- Re-evaluate how you manage the personal use and charge back policy.

 For more information on how to properly manage a fuel card or fuel reimbursement system, read Three Things about Fuel Cards and Reimbursements You Must Know.

-For more information on how to properly manage a chargeback policy, read our Guide to Personal Use Chargebacks.
+For more information on how to properly manage a charge back policy, read our Two Money-Saving Tools for Company Vehicle Programs.

 The importance of a mileage log to decrease the costs of a company car